Popups for Divi: 9 Psychology Tips That Drive Sales

 When and where popups appear can make all the difference.
 Think about it – would you like for a popup to appear to you even if you haven’t seen the start of the page yet?

-Bad timing is one of the reasons why most popups are considered intrusive, and ultimately, the reason why many websites lose potential customers and page visitors.
+Bad timing is one of the reasons why most popups are considered intrusive and ultimately, the reason why many websites lose potential customers and page visitors.
 Whatever you’re promoting, a timely triggered popup will serve the entire UX better, not only conversion rates.

 Whether you’ve committed at least one or all the popup mistakes above, in the following sections, we will continue with advice and practices on how to avoid creating low-converting popups and motivate potential customers to opt for the CTA no matter what your business is.